timdream/wordfreq/README.md

 You will find all the information you need to write testcases on the [QUnit](http://qunitjs.com) website.
 All non-trivial code submission are expected to accompany with testcases.

+**Known IE10 issue**: Looks like IE10 suffers from [the same issue](https://bugzilla.mozilla.org/show_bug.cgi?id=785248) with Firefox <= 17, where Web Worker will choke and couldn't finish the entire test suite.

 ### travis-ci.org Status

 PhantomJS on Travis-CI exhibits random hang, results random falling test result; but here is the badge: